iterative/dvc.org/content/docs/user-guide/machine-learning-pipelines/defining-pipelines.md

 ## Simple dependencies

-There's more than one type of stage dependency: A simple dependency is a file or directory needed for the stage `cmd` to run successfully.
+There's more than one type of stage dependency.
+A simple dependency is a file or directory needed for the stage `cmd` to run successfully.
 When it's contents have changed, DVC "invalidates" the stage -- it knows that it needs to run again.